Rlx 1.4.1

 • The bottom section represents velocity/modulation, mapped linearly from 0 to 127.
 Notes and velocity pads can be pressed simultaneously, enabling dynamic expression.

-The root note of each octave is illuminated in red, while notes within the selected scale are shown in green.
-Notes outside the scale remain unlit.
+The root note of each octave is illuminated in white, while notes within the selected scale are shown in orange.
+Notes outside the scale are shown in grey.

 For example, in KEY Mode, the top section represents the notes in a chromatic layout, while the bottom section represents the current velocity.